freakzlike/vue-service-model/docs/guide/service-model.md

 In case you want to set cache options for a specific request see [ModelManager RetrieveInterfaceParams](/guide/model-manager.html#retrieveinterfaceparams).

+By default the response of a list request will not be cached.

 ## Parents

 When using a nested RESTful service more information is necessary to uniquely identify a resource.
 You need to define `parentNames` in your `ServiceModel`.